artistforpretend/potrace/README.md

 This project has no architectural structure.
-This is a learning project to program any part of the process that can be done by a computer to lighten the tedious/manual portion of creating a handwritten font.
-So artist can focus on design and/or hand-calligraphy.
+This is a learning project to program any part of the process that can be done by a computer to lighten the tedious/manual portion of creating a handwritten font, so artist can focus on design and/or hand-calligraphy.